Sponsored

 Australia, 1901.
 Miles Franklin, the young daughter of poor bush farmers, manages to publish her first novel against all odds.
 A work of remarkable boldness and passion, it becomes an immense success in the English-speaking world.
 While she strives to maintain her anonymity under a male pseudonym, her identity is revealed and she is exposed to the misogynistic prejudices of her time.

-Guided by her generosity and sense of humor, she embarks on numerous adventures across Europe before returning to her homeland.
-There, she will deliver a final blow to the critics who proclaimed that her wit and her genius had dried up.
+Guided by her generosity and sense of humor, Miles eventually returns to Australia, where she will deliver a final blow to the critics who proclaimed that her wit and her genius had dried up.

 Review Quotes